Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 //  3 is a positive number
 ```

-As you can see in the above condition, 3 is greater than 0 and it is a positive number.
-The condition was true and the block code was executed.
-However, if the condition is false, we do not see a result.
+As you can see in the  condition example above, 3 is greater than 0, so it is a positive number.
+The condition was true and the block of code was executed.
+However, if the condition is false, we won't  see any results.

 ```js
 let isRaining = true